What is IRS Form 944?

 When should I submit Form 944?

-You need to file Form 944 by Jan.
-31 of the current year for the previous year that you're reporting.
+You need to file Form 944 by January 31 of the following year.
+If you paid all your taxes on time for the previous year that you're reporting, the form is due by February 10.

-For example, if you're filing for the 2023 tax period, you must file by Jan.
-31, 2024.
+For example, if you're filing for the 2024 tax period, you must file by January 31, 2025 (or February 10 if you paid all your taxes on time).
 If the annual filing deadline falls on a weekend or holiday, you can file it by the next business day.

 Where do I send Form 944?